rippinrobr/baseball-stats-db/README.md

 Create the schema is as simple as running `python create_database_schema.py`.
 The script lives in the `scripts/create-database` directory and has the options listed below.

 ```
-usage: create_database_schema.py [-h] [--dbtype {sqlite,postgres}] [--dbpath DBPATH]
+usage: create_database_schema.py [-h] --dbtype {mysql,postgres,sqlite}
+                                 [--dbhost DBHOST] [--dbname DBNAME]
+                                 [--dbpath DBPATH] [--dbpass DBPASS]
+                                 [--dbport DBPORT] [--dbuser DBUSER]

 Generates a DB schema based on the Baseball Databank csv files.

 optional arguments:
   -h, --help            show this help message and exit
+  --dbtype {mysql,postgres,sqlite}
-  --dbtype {sqlite}  the database type you'd like to generate the schema for
+                        the database type you'd like to generate the schema
+                        for
+  --dbhost DBHOST       host of the database server
+  --dbname DBNAME       Name of the database where the tables are to be added.
+                        REQUIRED if not sqlite
   --dbpath DBPATH       SQLITE ONLY - the path for the newly created database
+  --dbpass DBPASS       The password for the user given in the --dbuser
+                        option, ignored for SQLite
+  --dbport DBPORT       The port the database servier is listeing on, ignored
+                        for SQLite, defaults to appropriate value for server
+                        type if not provided
+  --dbuser DBUSER       username to use when creating the database, ignorred
+                        for SQLite databases, REQUIRED for others.
   ```

 _For all databases except SQLite the database referenced by the --dbname option must already exist_